nammayatri/nammayatri/Backend/README.md

 The top level of the project has a very descriptive folder structure with helpful names.

-The entire project is structured as a collection of smaller focused packages, which can be found listed in the top level `stack.yaml` file, under the _packages_ section.
+The entire project is structured as a collection of smaller focused packages, which can be found listed in the top level `cabal.project` file, under the _packages_ section.

 Each package has clear separation of focuses w.r.t the functionality it provides, which helps with maintenance and development and provides clear designated areas to look at for a specific desired behavior and functionality.
 A good overview of the app structure be found in the table below:-